mvysny/karibu-testing/karibu-testing-v8/README.md

 ### Navigation With Karibu-DSL or Vaadin-on-Kotlin

+> Note: skip this chapter if you're not using neither the [Karibu-DSL](https://github.com/mvysny/karibu-dsl)library nor the [Vaadin-on-Kotlin](http://www.vaadinonkotlin.eu/) framework.

 If you are using [Karibu-DSL](https://github.com/mvysny/karibu-dsl) or [Vaadin-on-Kotlin](http://www.vaadinonkotlin.eu/) (which uses Karibu-DSL under the hood), chances are you're using the `@AutoView` and `AutoViewProvider` machinery.
 Populating the `AutoViewProvider` is quite simple.
 Just check out the